Why is Kaiser Permanente requiring proof of vaccination from vendors coming on to KP facilities?

 COVID-19 vaccines are the most-effective way to prevent infection.
 As a leader in preventative health care and to do the most we can to bring an end to this pandemic, we are requiring all Kaiser Permanente employees and on-site workers, including employees of our vendors and suppliers who are physically in KP facilities, to be fully vaccinated against COVID-19.
 We are also joining national efforts to encourage more companies to follow our lead, to keep our employees, communities, and all those who reside in them, safe and healthy. [link to Wall Street Journal article]

 This goes into effect in our California markets on August 23, 2021 and in all other Kaiser Permanente markets by September 30, 2021.
 Please note that in California, between August 23, 2021 and September 30, 2021, for those who may be in process of receiving their COVID-19 vaccinations, we will also accept proof of a negative COVID-19 test within the previous 48 hrs. of their visit.

-Does this apply to all my employees?
-What about employees who work on KP property, but outside of a facility?
+What facility types are included in this vaccination requirement?
+Does it apply to employees who work on KP property, but outside of the facility?

 Will our employees have to show proof of verification every time they come from a KP facility?

 Providing your employees with a “vaccination confirmation sticker,” per the requirements on the KP Supplier website, will allow your vendor representatives to enter a KP facility without showing proof of vaccination.
 If they do not have a “vaccination confirmation sticker,” they must show proof of vaccination (paper or digital) each time they enter a KP facility and complete the attestation questions at the front desk.

 Note: This FAQ was updated on 8/31 as it previously stated that vendor credentialing systems would provide entry to a KP facility, however due to inconsistency with vendor credentialing systems across all KP facilities, the “vaccination confirmation sticker” is the recommended entrance documentation.